Will Your Applicant Pass a Social Media Background Check?

 Fri, Jan 23, 2015

-With most of the world's population on the internet1 and an estimated 74% of adults online using social media2, almost everyone has a social media history.
+With most of the world's population on the internet1 and an estimated 72% of the population using social media2, almost everyone has a social media history.
 We answered the question last year - yes, you can include social media in your background checks.
 If you do, however, will your applicant pass?
 And what should you look for?

 Social Recruiting